Model categories structures from rigid objects in exact categories: Introduction

 Finally, Palu in \cite{Palu} showed that there was almost a model structure on $\mathcal{C}$ such that the homotopy category of $\mathcal{C}$ was the localization.
 To be accurate, he showed that $R*\Sigma R/(\Sigma R)$ was equivalent to the category of cofibrant and fibrant objects up to homotopy.

 Our aim in this paper is to prove a similar result for exact categories.
 In doing so, we provide a conceptual explanation for the existence of the calculus of fractions.
 Demonet and Liu in \cite{DL} have shown a theorem similar to that of the first result for triangulated categories: Let $\E$ be an exact category with enough projective and injective objects.
-Let and Demonet and Liu proved that there is an equivalence of categories via the functor This shows a result similar to that of the first one in the case of triangulated categories.
-However, there is no known description of this subquotient as a localization of $\E$.
-The aim of the paper is to give one in the case where $\E$ is an exact, then a Frobenius category.
+Let $\M$ be a full subcategory of $\E$ containing the injectives, and contravariantly finite.
+Let and Demonet and Liu proved that there is an equivalence of categories via the functor However, there is no known description of this subquotient as a localization of $\E$.
+Our aim in this paper is to give one in the case where $\E$ is an exact, then a Frobenius category.
 We are going to show that, under some technical assumptions the localization of some class of weak equivalences is equivalent to $\mathrm{mod}~\overline{\M}$, and that there exists a (homotopy) calculus of fractions.

 More precisely, we show the following results: we start with the particular case of a Frobenius category

 \begin{theo} Let $\E$ be a Frobenius category.
 Let $\M$ be a full subcategory of $\E$ containing the injectives, and contravariantly finite and let $\W$ be the class of those morphisms whose image under the functor $G$ is an isomorphism.
 Then, there exist two classes of morphisms, $\Fib$ and $\Cof$, forming a model structure on $\E$.
 More precisely, all the objects are fibrant, and an object is cofibrant if and only if it belongs to $\mathrm{pr}\M$. \end{theo}